-The administrator will be evaluated by a three-member committee composed of at least one Board member and one parent as appointed by the Board.
-The committee will use evaluative tools found in Appendix O to complete the evaluation.
+The administrator will be evaluated by a three-member committee composed of at least one board member and one parent as appointed by the Board.
+The committee will use evaluative tools created using evaluative tools found in Appendix U to complete the evaluation.
 The committee will make a recommendation to the Board of whether or not to rehire the administrator.
 The evaluation period is from January through February.